Welcome to Denise C. White's home page!

 Voice of the Shuttle is probably one of the most useful resources for literary studies on the web.
 Check it out--the number of links is astounding.For scholars in the Humanities, VOS is definitely a 5-star destination!

 This sentence is typed in a 12 point Garamond font.
 This one is a 12 point Bodoni book type font.
 So?
 We don't really think much about fonts any more--we just pick up a book and start reading or make sure we use the "right" one when we type a paper.
 However, there was a time when fonts were very important and the competition between printing houses was fierce.
-Here is a good paper about typography, or, the study of types (fonts).

 The Human Languages Page.
 Choose a language and have fun.